Tawa Flat deviation: The deviation

-The deviation was the first stage of the electrification of the NIMT railway from Wellington to Paekakariki, and duplication to Pukerua Bay.
+The deviation was the first stage of the electrification of the NIMT railway from Wellington to Paekākāriki, and duplication to Pukerua Bay.
 It saved 2.5 mi, lowered the summit level from 518 ft south of Raroa to 195 ft at the north portal of No 2 tunnel, and reduced the maximum gradient from 1 in 36 (on the initial climb out of Wellington) and then 1 in 40 (to Ngaio and Khandallah) to a maximum of 1 in 110 in No 1 tunnel and 1 in 122 in No 2 tunnel.
 Previously the maximum load out of Wellington for a locomotive was 175 tons, and some trains were banked and then re-formed at Johnsonville.
-The new NZR Ka class steam locomotives could haul 600 rather than 280 tons, although further north between Plimmerton to Paekakariki they were limited to 490 tons.
-Hence electrification extended to Paekakariki, so including the climb up the bank between Plimmerton and Pukerua Bay.
+The new NZR Ka class steam locomotives could haul 600 rather than 280 tons, although further north between Plimmerton to Paekākāriki they were limited to 490 tons.
+Hence electrification extended to Paekākāriki, so including the climb up the bank between Plimmerton and Pukerua Bay.
 The grade in the opposite direction was 1 in 100 on the climb south from Tawa to Takapau Road and the north portal of No 2 tunnel.

 Planning

-In 1914 the NZR General Manager told parliament that the Johnsonville-Wellington section of the NIMT was approaching capacity, and in 1915 NZR district engineer A. Kock and the Public Works Department submitted a report which was deferred until after World War I.
+In 1914 the NZR General Manager E. H. Hiley told parliament that the Johnsonville–Wellington section of the NIMT was approaching capacity, and in 1915 NZR district engineer A. Kock and the Public Works Department submitted a report which was deferred until after World War I.

 In 1923 various options were investigated including tunnels direct from Koro Koro to Linden and Petone to Tawa Flat (though this option would interfere with Hutt traffic and require a sea wall to protect the line along the waterfront).
 Five options for the deviation were considered.
 They were: two alternative routes with tunnels from Takapu Road to the Korokoro Stream near Petone, a tunnel from Takapu Road to a point a little southwest of the Horokiwi Stream on the harbour edge, an alternative northern portal for the northern of the two tunnels constructed (Tawa No.2 tunnel), and the chosen route.

 The total cost of the deviation was estimated at £1,409,000.
 Rock excavated from the tunnels was to be used for harbour reclamation to provide access to the first tunnel and to enlarge the rail yard in Wellington.